KimMinryoung/LWE-ECLIB/README.md

 The main goal of this library is to give designers an easy way to implement an encrypted controller from their original linear SISO controller and simulate its performance. **ECLIB** decides proper parameters to satisfy user's desired performance and promise security, and build cryptosystem and encrypted controller according to the parameters.

-**LWE-based cryptosystem** allows homomorphic encryption and arithmetics. **Homomorphic Encryption** refers to a type of encryption technology that allows computation to be directly on encrypted data, without requiring any decryption in the process.
+**LWE-based cryptosystem** allows homomorphic encryption and arithmetic operations. **Homomorphic Encryption** refers to a type of encryption technology that allows computation to be directly on encrypted data, without requiring any decryption in the process.
 For a control system, if the controller is homomorphically encrypted, all the control operations are performed in encrypted state.
-So the controller doesn't have to know the secret key and plaintext of signals, thus the system attacker can't get informantion from controller access.
+So the controller doesn't have to know the secret key and plaintext of signals, thus the system attacker can't get information from controller access.

 The structure of the control system that **ECLIB** will construct is depicted in the next image.